 Prepping before class can cut down on Cubelets chaos.
 Be sure to check out our #CubeletsChat blog post, ‘Preparing for Bluetooth in the Classroom‘ for tested tips and tricks on prep and classroom management when using the Bluetooth Hat or Bluetooth Cubelet.

-If you don’t find a solution here, our stellar support team is available at firstname.lastname@example.org and always responds within one business day (and often much faster!).
+If you don’t find a solution here, our stellar support team is available at email@example.com and will respond within one business day (and often much faster!).

-Troubleshooting applicable to both the Bluetooth Hat and Bluetooth Cubelet
+Troubleshooting applicable to both the Bluetooth Hat and classic Bluetooth Cubelet